zUkrainak47/Genshindle-Bot/README.md

 ### Known issues
 The program only supports 1080p screens \
+Display scales 100% and 125% are supported \
 If the game versions aren't recognized correctly, refer to line 285 in the code